-The Company has determined that the Company's obligation to issue and the investors' obligation to purchase additional shares of the Company's Series B-1 represents a freestanding instrument.
-The freestanding tranche liability was initially recorded at fair value, with gains and losses arising from changes in fair value recognized in other income (expense) in the consolidated statements of operations and comprehensive loss at each period end while such instruments are outstanding.
-The freestanding tranches were valued using a Black-Scholes option-pricing model.
-At December 31, 2013, these instruments had been extinguished or settled and are no longer carried on the balance sheet.
+The Company has determined that the Company's obligation to issue, and the investors obligation to purchase, additional shares of the Company's Series B-1 represents a freestanding instrument.
+The freestanding tranche liability is initially recorded at fair value, with gains and losses arising from changes in fair value recognized in other income (expense) in the consolidated statements of operations at each period end while such instruments are outstanding.
+The freestanding tranches are being valued using a Black-Scholes option-pricing model.

-2. Net Loss per Share Attributable to Common Stockholders
+2. Net Loss Per Share Attributable to Common Stockholders